leptonai/leptonai/misc/tuna/tuna-user-guide.md

 lep tuna list-data
 ```

-In this example, the command lists all data files in the Tuna environment, showing their names and details.
+Here, the command lists all your data files, showing their names and details for quick verification.

 ### <span style="color:SkyBlue">`upload-data` Command Overview

-The `upload-data` command allows users to upload a new data file to the Tuna platform.
-The user needs to specify the local file path and provide a name for the data file.
+The `upload-data` command makes it easy to upload new datasets to the Tuna platform.
+Simply point to your local file and assign a name, and you're good to go.

 #### Example Usage